amgarrett09/rust-css-minifier/README.md

 very basic minification (e.g. removing all spaces that don't break the code and removing all line breaks).

 However the app minifies CSS in O(n) time and is quite fast.
-Currently, I don't make guarantees about not breaking styles, but I have tested the app on large files (like Materialize CSS) and it has worked so far.
+I don't make guarantees about not breaking styles, but I have tested the app on large files (like Materialize CSS) and it has worked so far.